 While text messaging and calling undoubtedly still have their place during times of crisis, the use of social media for business communication is more of a threat.
 “Herein lies the cause of a communication problem such as shadow communications, in other words, communication that’s hidden from the employer,” explains Velling.

 “If the company’s management currently encourages its employees to communicate on social media and also sets an example by sharing information on there – on Facebook, WhatsApp – conversations between employees arise that are no longer controlled by the management.
 However, such conversations are in turn ideal for the emergence of misinformation: and information that is not accessible to HR or communications staff is also extremely difficult to discredit.
 If the company does not provide a clear internal communication channel for its employees, such hidden communication is easy to develop,” says Velling.

 Another important aspect of choosing the right environment is that the availability of the information reach is measurable: this helps to prevent communication crises that unfold in parallel with the main crisis.
 “If the measurable medium does not reach all employees, then at least you know who has not received or read the information, and they can be notified separately by phone or message,” explains Velling.

 It is recommended to select the minimum required number of channels for crisis communication and to be consistent with them.
-“If you use an application designed specifically for businesses, create separate groups for emergencies, hygiene requirements, colleagues working from home, but also to support the mental health of front-line employees in difficult times,” Velling cites examples of how their clients have used GuavaHR in recent weeks.
+“If you use an application designed specifically for businesses, create separate groups for emergencies, hygiene requirements, colleagues working from home, but also to support the mental health of front-line employees in difficult times,” Velling cites examples of how their clients have used their internal communication tool GuavaHR in recent weeks.